gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Somehow the old tortoise had come up behind them without anyone noticing.
-He looked as peaceful as a log floating down river in his heavy brown sweater and tiny round glasses, but the goat brothers immediately unclenched their paws.
+He looked as peaceful as a log floating down river in his heavy brown sweater and tiny round glasses, but the everyone in town knew what he could do with the tech fastened to his forearms.
+With surly looks on their faces, the goat brothers unclenched their paws.

-The commander held out a sheet of paper.
+The commander held a sheet of paper out to Maddy.
 "I think you dropped this."

 "Thanks," Maddy said.